seancorfield/honeysql/doc/general-reference.md

 ```

 Finally, there are some contexts where only a SQL entity is accepted, rather than an
-arbitrary SQL expression, so a string will be treated as a SQL entity and in such cases
+arbitrary SQL expression, so a string will also be treated as a SQL entity and in such cases
 the entity name will always be quoted, dashes (`-`) will not be converted to
 underscores (`_`), and a slash (`/`) is not treated as separating a
 qualifier from the name, regardless of the `:dialect` or `:quoted` settings: